cartographer-project/point_cloud_viewer/README.md

 It is a new tool and incomplete.
 For now, prefer the web viewer.

-Install SDL2.
+1. Install SDL2.
 For example, on Mac `brew install sdl2`.
 (This requires Homebrew, https://brew.sh)
+2. Change to the sdl viewer's directory: `cd sdl_viewer/`.

-Build with `cargo build --release`, run with `target/release/sdl_viewer <octree directory>`.
+3. Build with `cargo build --release`.
+4. Run with `target/release/sdl_viewer <octree directory>`.

-In the point cloud viewer, navigate with keys A, W, D, S. Rotate using the touchpad.
+In the point cloud viewer, navigate with keys A, W, D, S. Rotate using touchpad.
 Keys 9 and 0 make points smaller and larger, keys 7 and 8 make points darker and brighter.

 ## Prior art